Misogyny in sports: FIFA World Cup

 The Fédération Internationale de Football Association (FIFA) hosts an international soccer tournament every four years for both men and women.
-The next Women's World Cup is scheduled in 2019 hosted by France.
+The next Women's World Cup is scheduled in 2027.

 In the Men's World Cup in 2014 in Brazil, the US Men's National Soccer Team made it to the knockout round of the World Cup where they lost to Belgium, 2–1.
 After this loss, the USA men were able to collect $8 million for the team.
 In 2014 alone, $576 million was set aside for Men's World Cup rewards.
 That year, in the final match, the German men's team triumphed over Argentina, 1–0, and brought home $35 million.
 The 2015 Women's World Cup Final was the second most watched soccer game in the history of the United States, trailing the 2014 Men's World Cup Final by less than half a million viewers.
 The winning team, the US, brought home $2 million as a reward.

 The 2015 Women's World Cup was also the first (and only) World Cup to be played on artificial turf.
 Players from all over the world took issue with this because of the increased likelihood of injury.
 US player Abby Wambach recalled that it was "like playing indoor soccer versus outdoor soccer.
-You don't realize it, but the subconscious mind doesn't allow you to play as physical.”
+You don't realize it, but the subconscious mind doesn't allow you to play as physical."
 Michelle Heyman, forward on the Australian National Team, compared the fields to "hot coals".
 During the tournament opener between China and Canada the turf temperature was recorded at 120 degrees.